 California Water Service is the fourth-largest publicly-owned water utility in North America and, through its subsidiaries, provides water utility services in California, New Mexico, Washington, and Hawaii.
 It provides water to over 2 million people.

-California Water Services has seen an increase in dividends for 50 consecutive years, and its quarterly revenue is averaged around $150 million.
-Over the last 10 years, they have grown their earnings-per-share at an average annual rate of 4% and is expected to continue growing as it had done in the past.
+California Water Services has seen an increase in dividends for 50 consecutive years, and its quarterly revenue averages around $150 million.
+Over the last ten years, they have grown their earnings-per-share at an average annual rate of 4% and are expected to continue growing as they had done in the past.

-For investors, their earnings growth is certainly promising.
+For investors, their earnings growth is undoubtedly promising.
 If that’s not enough, the CEO’s pay is quite reasonable, and insiders are well invested (proffering a considerable share price) and the shareholders.
 The takeaway is that California Waters is worth keeping an eye on.
-They have paid 50-70% of their profits throughout the past decade, and with predictable earnings, it means that the dividend seems to be secure.
+They have paid 50-70% of their profits throughout the past decade, and with predictable earnings, the dividend seems to be secure.
 Their 54-year consistent dividend increase can certainly vouch for that.

 Their most recent endeavour involves water-saving and infrastructure upgrading programs to combat drought and provide residents with a safe and reliable water supply.